hntrl/eventkit/docs/guide/concepts/observable-pattern.md

 });
 ```

 To invoke the observable, we need to add a subscriber to it.
-The subscriber is a function that will be called with each value that is yielded by the producer.
+The subscriber (or the observer) is a function that will be called with each value that is yielded by the producer.

 ```ts
 myObservable.subscribe((value) => {